3.8.1 – Procedure – Student Complaints & Grievances

 - The President will reconsider an appeal decision if more information is presented.
 The President’s decision is final and binding.

-- If the complaint involves a MnSCU policy or actions of the College President, a student may further appeal LSC’s decision through the Chancellor to the Board of Trustees.
+- If the complaint involves a Minnesota State Board policy or actions of the College President, a student may further appeal LSC’s decision through the Chancellor to the Minnesota State Board of Trustees.
 The decision of the Board of Trustees is final and binding.

 Part 5: Retaliation Prohibited.
 No retaliation of any kind shall be taken against a student for participating, or refusing to participate, in a grievance.
 Retaliation may be subject to action under appropriate student or employee policies.

 Part 6: Forms

 February 13, 2013